UT-Austin-RPL/TRILL/README.md

 The simulation uses a ZMQ sub socket to get actions from the pub socket in the interface script.
 Usually this is done synchronously, meaning that the simulation waits for the interface to provide a response after requesting.
 However, this approach usually takes 70 milliseconds for the message round-trip.
 This delay can be reduced to .1 milliseconds by using an asynchronous approach.
 In this case, the sender and receiver simply run at their own pace, and the ZMQ threads in the background takes care of getting the messages ready.
 When the simulation requests an action, the ZMQ simply gets the most recently received message in its queue and returns it.
 Since the interface runs at a higher frequency than the simulation, there will never be a case where no action is available.
 Also, by setting the "conflate" option in ZMQ, we can reduce the need of a queue by only keeping the most recent message.

 The performance of the VR Interface is acceptable.
-Using asynchronous message passing and a separate laptop for VR interface, receiving images and sending commands are both sub-millisecond operations.
+Using asynchronous message passing and a separate GPU machine for VR interface, receiving images and sending commands are both sub-millisecond operations.
 The biggest contributor to latency is ALVR, which adds about 70 milliseconds of latency.